ioccc-src/winner/bugs.md

 original as possible.
 This might not always be possible and if you have an editor that does formatting it can cause problems.
 Sometimes formatters can even break code!
-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) has experienced this many times so he tends to disable all format options when formatting code.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) has experienced this many times with vim so he tends to disable all format options when formatting code.